 Objectives: The aim of this study was to assess the efficacy of balance training in combination with physical modalities in patients with knee OA.

-Materials and Methods: In this single-blinded randomized clinical trial, sixty patients (mean age 56.5±0.90 Y) with primary knee osteoarthritis were recruited.
-Participants were assignedinto two groups.
-Physiotherapy (PT) group received routinephysical therapy (hot pack, ultrasound, transcutaneous electrical nerve stimulation (TENS), and exercise) while balance training group (BT) received conventional physical therapy plus balance training using Biodex balance system.
+Materials and Methods: In this single-blinded randomized clinical trial, 60 patients (mean age: 56.5±0.90 years) with primary knee osteoarthritis were recruited.
+Participants were assigned to two groups.
+Physiotherapy (PT) group received routine physical therapy (hot pack, ultrasound, transcutaneous electrical nerve stimulation (TENS), and exercise) while balance training group (BT) received conventional physical therapy plus balance training using Biodex balance system (BBS).

-Conclusion: Combination of balance training with physical therapyprovided more pain relief and functional abilities development in patients who have knee OA.
+Conclusions: The combination of balance training and physical therapy provided more pain relief and development of functional abilities in patients with knee OA.